curlynoemi/svgconverter/README.md

 # SVG CONVERTER (HTML to SVG)
 Convert your HTML code to an SVG ready to download.

+## How to use
+Paste you svg code in the textbox and press the button `Convert and Download SVG`.
+The end.
+As easy as that.

 ## How to download SVG from Flaticon for Free
 1. Go to [Flaticon.com](https://flaticon.com)
 2. Search for the icon you want and click on it.